Greek involves the study of classical Greek language and literature and ancient Greek civilisation.

 You will read (depending on options chosen) Homer and other Greek poets, Athenian tragedies and comedies, orators and historians, and the philosopher Plato.
 You will also learn about Greek political and social history, philosophy, religion and art.

-In your second year you will read work by a variety of authors.
+You will read work by a variety of authors.
 You will also continue to develop your translation and reading skills.
-By the end of the year, you will be able to
+By the end of the year, you will be able to:

 - translate continuous passages of straightforward Greek into English